paulgribble/psychometric/README.md

 * _modelparams
 	* row 1 = b0, b1, bias, slope, x75, x25, x72-x25
-	* rows 2 through 10,0001 are bootstrap re-estimates of the parameters
 * _modelpred: p(x) for 50 x points across the range of input x

 an example data file is exdata